Roman Cyprus: Religion and imperial cults

-A number of other pagan cults are known to have existed across the island, centered primarily around the major cities of Cyprus.
+A number of other pagan cults are known to have existed across the island, centered primarily around the major cities.
 These cities usually had large temples that were dedicated to a specific patron god of the city: in Amathus as in Palaiaphos, Aphrodite had her own cult; in Salamis, Zeus Olympius; Paphos contained cults for the gods Asclepius, Hygieia, and Apollo; in Curium, Apollo Hylates.
-Though these are but a few examples of the many numerous cults, it is important to note that many gods had temples and dedications in many different locations, but not every god is represented.
-Because Aphrodite is said to have been born from the sea foam around Cyprus, she appears to be consistently worshiped across the island, as evidenced by recurring temples dedicated in her honor.
-For each of these cults, the method of worship was different; it is hard to say with certainty what each temple did specifically, but we do know from numismatic evidence and literary records that the cult of Aphrodite likely involved prostitution but not blood sacrifice of animals.
-It is assumed that a majority of these cults followed similar worship services to those found in the corresponding temples in Rome and other locations around the Empire.
+Though these are only a few examples of the numerous cults, many gods had temples and dedications in many different locations, but not every god was represented.
+Because Aphrodite is said to have been born from sea foam around Cyprus, she appears to be consistently worshiped across the island, as evidenced by recurring temples dedicated in her honor.
+For each of these cults, the method of worship was different; it is hard to say with certainty what each temple did specifically, but numismatic evidence and literary records show that the cult of Aphrodite likely involved prostitution but not blood sacrifice of animals.
+It is assumed that a majority of these cults followed similar worship services to those found in the corresponding temples in Rome and other locations around the empire.
 Despite this assumption, there does not seem to be much evidence to pinpoint specific details surrounding the cult procedures.

-While Roman imperial cult maintained significance up until the late 4th century, the ancient pantheon of gods slowly faded out of existence along the way.
-Following the emperor Caracalla's death in 217 A.D., inscriptions have nothing more to say about cults such as the Paphian Aphrodite, the Zeus of Salamis, or the Apollo of Hyle at Curium.
+While the Roman imperial cult maintained significance up until the late 4th century, the ancient pantheon of gods slowly faded out of existence along the way.
+Following Caracalla's death in 217 AD, inscriptions have nothing more to say about cults such as the Paphian Aphrodite, the Zeus of Salamis, or the Apollo of Hyle at Curium.
 Each of these cults had enjoyed a long and prosperous history on the island, and, like the imperial cult, seemed to disappear rather suddenly around the 3rd and 4th centuries—the period of Severan rule.
 All across the island, both imperial cult and the traditional gods began to lack the necessary power to sustain religious faith; after the Roman period, the citizens of Cyprus began to turn to newer, more private gods that were easily accessible and suited to the needs of the individual.